ChristianF88/CD3Waterbalance/doc/CityDrain Building Blocks/Building Addon.md

-# Building
+# Building Addon

 Basic features:

- - simulates household water demand by combining indoor and outdoor demand
+ - simulates a Buildings water demand
  - differs between black water and grey water as well as potable and non potable water

 <br>